-Université Paris-Sud, Parc Club, 4, Rue Jaques Monod, 91893 Orsay Cedex, France far from being a mature technology.
-Classes, inheritance, subtyping, objects and references are deeply intertwined and complex concepts that are quite remote from the platonic world of first-order logic (FOL) or higher-order logic (HOL).
-For this reason, there is a tangible conceptual gap between the verification of functional programs and object-oriented programs.
+While object-oriented programming is a widely accepted programming paradigm, theorem proving over object-oriented programs or object-oriented specifications is far from being a mature technology.
+Classes, inheritance, subtyping, objects and references are deeply intertwined and complex concepts that are quite remote from the platonic world of first-order or higher-order logic (HOL).
+For this reason, there is a tangible conceptual gap between the verification of functional programs on the one hand and object-oriented programs on the other.